racket/rhombus/design/equality/equality-predicates.rst

 `Two-level Universal Scheme for the Extension of Equality <https://github.com/racket/rhombus-prototype/blob/master/design/equality-extension.rst>`_ -- The companion to the present proposal, this proposes a "two-level" scheme that can be used to safely extend and customize the predicates described in the present document.

+`Add equal-always? with gen:equal-mode+hash <https://github.com/racket/racket/pull/4236>`_ -- a PR to add the `equal-always?` predicate to Racket.

 Rhombus Discussion: `What do we do about equality? <https://github.com/racket/rhombus-prototype/issues/16>`_

 Rhombus Discussion: `Generic order relations <https://github.com/racket/rhombus-prototype/issues/214>`_